dmccreary/dmccreary/docs/recommendations.md

 Dan left mighty big shoes to fill when I started at NeXT.
 The company he founded was a valuable partner for both NeXT and a company I later worked with, Gage.
 Dan has the gift of deep technical insight into issues.
 At a time when it seemed that quick-and-dirty, superficial "solutions" were the fashion, he was a steadfast proponent of quality design--solutions with integrity, to be true to the name of the company he founded.

+## Consulting

+### Minnesota Department of Revenue

+At the Minnesota Department of Revenue I worked with [Howard Dodd](https://www.linkedin.com/in/howard-dodd/) and [Jason Parker](https://www.linkedin.com/in/jasonparker/).
+I designed XML Schemas and
+XForms for managing data exchanges and property taxation documents such as homestead claims.
+I worked for almost a year on converting CRV documents from paper to online forms using XForms and eXist.
+This is where I also met [Alex Bleasdale](https://www.linkedin.com/in/alexbleasdale/) who later joined MarkLogic.

+#### Arun Batchu

+* Research VP | Software Engineering : AI, Technology, People, Practices
+* May 9, 2007
+* Arun worked with Dan on the same team

+Dan is one of the most influential persons in my professional career: teaching me the importance of semantics and meta-data, the power of declarative thinking and showing me the road ahead.
+Grounded in solid theory, Dan is a brilliant but pragmatic entrepreneur,architect,developer and teacher with bottomless empathy towards all people with an equally grand appetite for learning and change.
+It is both an honor and a pleasure to work with Dan.
+I would jump at any opportunity to work with or for him again.

 #### John Hibscher

 * Developer and Business Analyst